mhkeller/layercake.graphics/content/guide/00-introduction.md

 Layer Cake is a graphics framework, built on top of [Svelte](https://svelte.technology) that removes the boilerplate from making responsive web graphics.

-At its heart, Layer Cake is a [Svelte store](https://svelte.technology/guide#state-management) that takes an array of data objects, a target DOM element and creates scales bound to your element's dimensions.
+Layer Cake is a [Svelte store](https://svelte.technology/guide#state-management) that generally takes an array of data objects, a target DOM element and creates scales bound to your element's dimensions.
 It also includes higher level methods to organize multiple SVG, HTML and Canvas layers that use these scales.

 By breaking a part a graphic into layers, you can more easily reuse components from project to project.
 It also lets you easily move between web environments by giving you a common coordinate system.
 You may be using Canvas for a scatterplot, SVG for axes and HTML for annotations but they all read from a common store and appear seamless to the viewer.

 > Layer Cake uses D3 scales.
 See more in the [`xScale`](#xScale), [`yScale`](#yScale) and [`rScale`](#rScale) sections of the [Store API](#store-api).

-### What Layer Cake is not

 Layer Cake is not a high-level charting library.
 It doesn't have any built-in concepts or strong opinions about how your data should be structured.